lavary/laravel-menu/README.md

 ## Magic Where Methods

-You can also search the items collection by magic where method.
+You can also search the items collection by magic where methods.
-This method is consisted of `where` concatenated with a property (meta data, property)
+These methods are consisted of a `where` concatenated with a property (object property or even meta data)

 For example to get an item with parent equal to 12, you can use it like so: